pedrior/result-extensions/README.md

 - __Testing__: Testing code that throws exceptions can be challenging, as you need to set up the test environment to trigger or bypass the exception.
 This can make it harder to write unit tests and verify the behavior of the code.

-The Result pattern is an alternative approach to error handling that addresses some of these issues.
+The Result pattern is an alternative approach to error handling that addresses these issues.
 Instead of throwing exceptions, a method returns a result object that encapsulates the outcome of the operation.
 This result object can represent either a successful result or an error, along with additional information about the error.
 By making the error explicit, the Result pattern can help improve code performance, readability, maintainability, and testability.